Spanish Legion

-For centuries, Spain recruited foreign soldiers to its army, forming the foreign regiments (Infantería de línea extranjera) such as the Regiment of Hibernia (formed in 1709 from Irishmen who fled their own country in the wake of the Flight of the Earls and the penal laws).
-However, the specific unit of the Spanish Army and Spain's Rapid Reaction Force, now known as the Spanish Legion (Legión Española, La Legión), and informally known as the Tercio or the Tercios, is a 20th-century creation.
+For centuries, Spain recruited foreign soldiers to its armies, forming the foreign regiments (Infantería de línea extranjera) such as the Regiment of Hibernia (formed in 1709 from Irishmen who fled their own country in the wake of the Flight of the Earls and the penal laws).
+However, the specific unit of the Spanish Army and Spain's Rapid Reaction Force, now known as the Spanish Legion (Legión Española, La Legión), and informally known as the Tercio, is a 20th-century creation.
 It was raised in the 1920s to serve as part of Spain's Army of Africa.
 The unit, which was established in January 1920 as the Spanish equivalent of the French Foreign Legion, was initially known as the Tercio de Extranjeros ("Tercio of foreigners"), the name under which it began fighting in the Rif War of 1921–1926.

-Over the years, the force's name has changed from Tercio de Extranjeros to Tercio de Marruecos (when the field of operations targeted Morocco), and by the end of the Rif War it became the "Spanish Legion", with several "tercios" as sub-units.
+Over the years, the force's name has changed from Tercio de Extranjeros to Tercio de Marruecos ("Tercio of Morocco", when the field of operations targeted Morocco specifically), and by the end of the Rif War it became the "Spanish Legion", composed of several tercios as sub-units.

 The Legion played a major role in the Nationalist forces in the Spanish Civil War.
-In post-Franco Spain, the modern Legion has undertaken tours of duty in the Yugoslav Wars, Afghanistan, Iraq and Operation Libre Hidalgo UNIFIL.
+In post-Francoist Spain, the modern Legion has undertaken tours of duty in the Yugoslav Wars, Afghanistan, Iraq and UNIFIL.

 History

-The Spanish Legion was formed by royal decree of King Alfonso XIII on 28 January 1920, with the Minister of War José Villalba Riquelme stating, "With the designation of Foreigners Regiment there will be created an armed military unit, whose recruits, uniform and regulations by which they should be governed will be set by the minister of war."
-In the 1920s the Spanish Legion's five battalions were filled primarily by native Spaniards (since foreigners were not easy to recruit) with most of its foreign members coming from the Republic of Cuba.
+The Spanish Legion was formed by royal decree of King Alfonso XIII on 28 January 1920, with the Minister of War José Villalba Riquelme stating, "With the designation of Foreigners Regiment there will be created an armed military unit, whose recruits, uniform and regulations by which they should be governed will be set by the Minister of War".
+However, traditionally the Legion has held 20 September 1920, the day the first Legionnaire enlisted, as its founding date.

 Predecessor

 Historically there had been a "Spanish Foreign Legion" which preceded the modern Legion's formation in 1920.
-On 28 June 1835, the French government had decided to hand over to the Spanish government the French Foreign Legion in support of Queen Isabella's claim to the Spanish throne during the First Carlist War.
+On 28 June 1835, the French government had decided to hand the French Foreign Legion over to the Spanish government in support of Queen Isabella's claim to the throne during the First Carlist War.
 The French Foreign Legion, with around 4,000 men, landed at Tarragona on 17 August 1835.
-This became the first Spanish Legion until it was disbanded on 8 December 1838, when it had dropped to only 500 men.
+This became the French Auxiliary Division until it was disbanded on 8 December 1838, when it had dropped to only 500 men.

-The Title of Spanish Legion
+The Title of the Spanish Legion

+The Spanish Legion was originally called the Tercio de Extranjeros (Tercio of Foreigners) when created in 1920.
+The word tercio is an old Spanish military term that applies to a type of military organisation of the sixteenth and seventeenth centuries.
+The use of "tercio" in the name was to evoke the era of Spain's military supremacy under the Habsburg monarchy.
+Its use in the title was purely honorific; the Spanish Legion was always organised regimentally, never as an actual tercio or tercios.